17 Fall & Winter Foods That Are Super Good for You

 That doesn't mean that superfoods don't deliver on their nutritional promises, though.

-"Generally, a food is promoted to superfood star status when it delivers ample amounts of vitamins and minerals with antioxidant power, is linked to the prevention of a disease, or is thought to offer several health benefits," registered dietitian Amy Shapiro, MS, CDN, and founder of Real Nutrition tells Eat This, Not That.
+"Generally, a food is promoted to superfood star status when it delivers ample amounts of vitamins and minerals with antioxidant power, is linked to the prevention of a disease, or is thought to offer several health benefits," registered dietitian Amy Shapiro, MS, CDN, and founder of Real Nutrition tells us.

 How (and why) you should eat more winter superfoods.

 Before you assume that superfoods must be obscure, expensive, or hard to find outside of specialty stores, rest assured that's simply not the case.